AlikornSause/Notes-on-QIN-F21-PRO/README.md

 sec1.bin:                          Unknown, empty file seccfg.bin:                        Likely contains security configuration settings for the device.​ Mostly empty file spmfw_a.bin:                       Could be related to the System Power Management Firmware.
-Contains some code but is mostlu empty sspm_a.bin:                        Unknown, contains the string tinysys-sspm at the beggining. super.bin:                         Contains the system etc. tee_a.bin:                         Unknown. userdata.bin:                      Stores user data, including installed applications and personal files.​ vbmeta_a.bin:                      Contain Verified Boot metadata, used for veryfing image before booting. vbmeta_system_a.bin:               Seems to store some system metadata like com.android.build.product.security_patch vbmeta_vendor_a.bin:               Seems to store some system metadata like com.android.build.product.security_patch vendor_boot_a.bin:                 Unknown, empty file.
+Contains some code but is mostlu empty sspm_a.bin:                        Unknown, contains the string tinysys-sspm at the begining. super.bin:                         Contains the system etc. tee_a.bin:                         Unknown. userdata.bin:                      Stores user data, including installed applications and personal files.​ vbmeta_a.bin:                      Contain Verified Boot metadata, used for verifying image before booting. vbmeta_system_a.bin:               Seems to store some system metadata like com.android.build.product.security_patch vbmeta_vendor_a.bin:               Seems to store some system metadata like com.android.build.product.security_patch vendor_boot_a.bin:                 Unknown, empty file.